daltoniam/SwiftHTTP/README.md

     })
 ```

-We can also add parameters as with standard container objects.
+We can also add parameters as with standard container objects and they will be properly serialized to their respective HTTP equivalent.

 ```swift
 var request = HTTPTask()